lsst-dm/prompt_processing/doc/playbook.rst

 Any subsequent builds of the service container will build against both bases.

 This is the only situation in which a change to ``BASE_TAG_LIST`` should be committed to ``main``.

+It will sometimes be necessary to compile a container with the LSST Science Pipelines manually (called a Quick-Stack build).
+Generally, this only occurs if the intended daily or weekly stack does not compile.
+In these cases, the Science Pipelines themselves must be built ahead of the base container.
+Instructions for building the Science Pipelines are `here <https://github.com/lsst/gha_build/blob/main/README.md>`_.
+For Prompt Processing, we only need to build `lsst_distrib`.

 Release Management
 ==================